Missouri Volunteer and Employee Criminal History Service

 For obtaining fingerprint-based Missouri open and closed criminal history record information and federal (FBI) criminal history record information from the systems of the Missouri State Highway Patrol and the United States Department of Justice on persons who work or volunteer with children, the elderly, or persons with disabilities.

-The Missouri State Highway Patrol, CJIS Division, developed the Missouri VECHS program to enable non-governmental entities that meet specific qualifying criteria to obtain Missouri and federal (FBI) criminal history record information with the submission of fingerprints on current and prospective applicants, employees, and volunteers through the Missouri State Highway Patrol (MSHP).
+The Missouri State Highway Patrol, CJIS Division, developed the Missouri VECHS program to enable non-governmental entities that meet specific qualifying criteria to obtain Missouri and federal (FBI) criminal history record information with the submission of fingerprints on current and prospective applicants through the Missouri State Highway Patrol (MSHP).
 Generally, to be qualified to participate in the Missouri VECHS program, an entity must provide some type of care or care placement services for children, the elderly, or persons with disabilities. ("Care" includes treatment, education, training, instruction, supervision, or recreation.)

 MSHP - CJIS Division